-The natural fertilizers such as manure, fish meal, bone meal and bloodmeal often seem low in strength but they enrich the root environment tremendously.
-Root Boost and Kelp extract are great products. leaves cut off.
+Some perennials such as elephant ears are evergreen and do not like to have their leaves cut off.
 It can be good to observe the habits of a plant before being too hasty to clean it up.
 You will generally not cause damage by being patient.